excursion-conshein/personal-homepage-template/README.md

 ![lang](./images/preview/interface_lang.gif)

-### 3. Added Excursion ConsHein and "Excursion Pigeon" logos in the top left corner
+### 3. Added Excursion Studio and "Excursion Pigeon" logos in the top left corner

 ![logo](./images/preview/topleft.png)

+- This feature was updated in version 2.1: Added personal name display and "Excursion Pigeon" logo

 **In addition, there are more content updates below!**

-**Excursion ConsHein Homepage 2.0, waiting for you to experience!**
+**Excursion Studio Homepage 2.0, waiting for you to experience!**

 (Note: The old version of the personal homepage template is stored in `src/index_origin.html`)